gabeg805/Wifi/README.md

 Documentation
 =============

-Program documentation can be found in the header of the program.
+Program documentation can be found in the header of the program and in the help file.